Dutch PM says Greece must accept deep reforms

-In a debate in parliament in the wake of Greece’s “No” vote on the terms of a bailout package from its creditors, Rutte said his government was unwilling to give any new funding to Greece unless it committed to reform.
+In a debate in parliament in the wake of Greece’s “No” vote on the terms of a bailout package from its creditors, Rutte said his government was unwilling to commit any more funds to Greece unless it committed to reform.

 “If things stay the way they are, then we’re at an impasse,” he said.
 “There is no other choice, they must be ready to accept deep reforms.”